Kayak Fly Fishing: Everything you need to know to start catching fish.

 "I used to watch fish that were just out of casting range, and dream of paddling out there in a kayak.
 I've never looked back."

-Ben is the author of Kayak Fly Fishing, and the former web editor of Kayak Angler Magazine.
+Ben is the author of Kayak Fly Fishing, the former SEO Editor of Field & Stream and Outdoor Life magazines, and former web editor of Kayak Angler Magazine.

-He has contributed to Field & Stream, American Angler, The Fly Fish Journal, Bassin' Magazine, and Kayak Fish; is a marketing writer for brands, like Postfly, Wade Rod Co., and Pelican Reels; and has traveled the continent chasing fish.
+He has contributed to American Angler, The Fly Fish Journal, Bassin' Magazine, and Kayak Fish; is an SEO Strategist and marketing writer for businesses and brands, like Postfly, Wade Rod Co., and Pelican Reels; and has traveled the continent chasing fish from a kayak.